 Private healthcare for children in Austria

 Legal residents have the option of arranging their own private health insurance to supplement their public insurance.
 Typically, residents get private insurance to enable them to access shorter waiting times.
-This also allows them to access a higher standard of wards in hospitals, as well as cost-free medication, glasses, contact lenses, and more.
-That said, the quality of care is pretty much the same as with public insurance.
-Furthermore, private health insurance can be quite pricey and cost hundreds of euros each month.
+This also allows them to access a higher standard of wards in hospitals and more personalized care.
+Private insurance also provides cost-free medication, glasses, contact lenses, and more.
+That said, private health insurance can be quite pricey; plans start from €30 per month.

 There are many private health insurance providers in Austria, all of which highly regulated by the Financial Market Authority.
 The leading groups are Allianz Care and Cigna Global.
 Both offer a range of plans to suit all people and situations.
 Generally, the older you are the more you will pay.
 For example, a plan for children below 18 could cost around €30 per month.
 However, the same plan for someone above 65 may cost as much as €450 to €500 per month.
 Additional factors include both gender and pre-existing conditions.